Meeting rules: 7 habits that make you the person people want in the room

 - [Name] — ___ — due ___

-Risks / open questions:
+- Risks / open questions:

-It also prevents “I thought you were doing that.”
+This becomes the team’s memory.
+Also prevents “I thought you were doing that.”

-If you’re junior (and not in charge)
+If you’re junior and not running the meeting

 - Ask the outcome question at the start.